cybercore-co-ltd/AICity2022-Track3/README.md

         └── video_ids.csv
 ```

-[Optional] For reproducing purpose and easy evaluation, we also provide our Manual Labels for the A2 set in:
+[Optional] For reproducing purpose and quick evaluation, we also provide our Manual Labels for the A2 set in:
 ```
 reproduce_scripts/A2_local_labels
 ```